extrange/personal-blog/docs/blog-posts/2022-05-22-my-self-hosting-journey.md

 In addition, I have been getting increasingly frustrated with Windows due to various [issues](2022-02-27-my-computing-philosophy.md#stable-open-source-environment), and switching to Linux offers one a much needed breath of freedom, customizability and fresh air.
 Finally, I wanted something which I could keep running 24/7 and not have to pay recurring subscriptions.

-It was with those considerations in mind that I decided to go ahead with my server.
+It was with those considerations in mind that I decided to go ahead with self hosting.

 ## Specifications